anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 Any director may resign by written notice delivered to the Board of Directors or to the Commissioner or Secretary of the League.
 A resignation is effective when the notice is delivered, unless the notice specifies a future date.
 The pending vacancy may be filled pursuant to [Election and Term of Office](#election-and–term–of-office) before the effective date.
 Any director may be removed, with or without cause, by the affirmative vote of a majority of the directors then in office.

 ## Officers

+### Designation
+The officers of the League shall be a Commissioner, a Treasurer, and a Secretary.

-The following shall be considered Officers of the League: President; Treasurer; and Rules and Competition Committee Members.
-Other Officers may be created by the President at his discretion or by vote of League members upon the request of a League Member.
-All offices shall be filled by an affirmative vote of League members.
+All offices shall be filled by an affirmative vote of the Board.
+Other Officers may be created by the Directors at their discretion.

 ### Terms of Office

-1. The President shall serve a life term unless he chooses to voluntarily relinquish the office.
-The new President shall be chosen by a majority vote of the League membership.
-1. All Officers other than President are subject to yearly review and reelection by League vote.
+All Officers are subject to annual reelection by the Directors.
+Directors may serve successive terms.

 ### Umpires
 Umpires shall have the sole responsibility for the enforcement of all sections in [Team Rosters Players And Eligibility](#team-rosters-players-and-eligibility) of the By-Laws, except where specified.